georapbox/js-utils/packages/is/isInteger/README.md

 <a name="isInteger"></a>

 ## isInteger(value) ⇒ <code>Boolean</code>
-Checks if 'value' is an integer number.
+Checks if a value is an integer number.
 If the value is NaN or infinite, return false.

 **Returns**: <code>Boolean</code> - True if value is integer, else false.